psosera/ttap/data-structures-book/src/hierarchical-structures.md

 #### Time Complexity

-The various traversals, like their sequential counterparts, visit every element of the structure; they, therefore, all take $\mathcal{O}(N)$ time where $N$ is the number of elements in the tree.
+The various traversals, like their sequential counterparts, visit every element of the structure; they, therefore, all take $\mathcal{O}(N)$ time, where $N$ is the number of elements in the tree.

 More interesting is the cost of lookup and insertion into a binary search tree.
 In the worst case of lookup, we search one path from the root of the tree to one of its leaves.